19th Amendment Centennial

 A discussion about the power of sharing your voice through art and voting, with the artists commissioned by the LA County Department of Arts and Culture to create commemorative artworks celebrating the 100th anniversary of the 19th Amendment.
 Hear about the women—in history, and in their own lives—that inspire these artists.
 For a general audience.

+Many of our libraries are serving as Voting Centers–visit one near you if you’re voting in person.
 Los Angeles County Registrar-Recorder/County Clerk has placed ballot drop boxes throughout the county, including many LA County Library locations.
 Get a list of drop box locations below, so you can vote early!
 And be sure to check out these voter guides, to get up-to-speed on the issues before you cast your ballot.